 NASA’s Hubble Space Telescope has returned to full science observations and released new images, following recovery from a computer anomaly that suspended the telescope’s observations for more than a month.

 Science observations restarted on July 17.
-The telescope’s targets included the unusual galaxies shown in the images, NASA said.
+NASA said that the telescope’s targets included the unusual galaxies shown in the images.

 “This is a moment to celebrate the success of a team truly dedicated to the mission.
 Through their efforts, Hubble will continue its 32nd year of discovery, and we will continue to learn from the observatory’s transformational vision,” he added.